 pyscipopt.Model or a

-C), describe the state of the environment.
+C), describes the state of the environment.

-In the following, we will adapt
+In the following example, we will extend the

 import numpy as np from ecole.observation import NodeBipartite class ScaledNodeBipartite(NodeBipartite): def extract(self, model, done): # Call parent method to get the original observation obs = super().extract(model, done) # Apply scaling column_max_abs = np.abs(obs.column_features).max(0) obs.column_features[:] /= column_max_abs row_max_abs = np.abs(obs.row_features).max(0) obs.row_features[:] /= row_max_abs # Return the updated observation return obs